skip to Main Content

 Will I / my child receive a certificate or other qualification?

-All tuition at the New School is designed to work within our Stage System, a comprehensive methodology for assessing student progress, from absolute beginner to a professional qualification (Performing or Teaching Diploma level).
-Students who successfully complete a stage can be issued with a certificate of completion.
+All tuition with the New School is designed to work within our Stage System, a comprehensive methodology for assessing student progress, from absolute beginner to a professional qualification (Performing or Teaching Diploma level).
+Students who successfully complete a stage can be issued with a Certificate of Achievement.
 (See About Our Stage System for more information.)

 Grade exams are a useful way of measuring musical progress, but they are not the only way – and they are not for everyone.
 We prefer to leave the decision of whether or not to follow the ‘exam path’ up to teacher and student, or teacher and parent.